jwizard-bot/jwizard-api/README.md

 where `Xmx` and `Xms` parameters are optional and can be modified.

+> [!NOTE]
-> NOTE: For servers running on HotSpot JVM, Oracle recommended same Xms and Xmx parameter, ex.
+> For servers running on HotSpot JVM, Oracle recommended same Xms and Xmx parameter, ex. `-Xms128m`
-`-Xms128m` and `-Xmx128m`.
+> and `-Xmx128m`.
 More information you will find
 > [here](https://docs.oracle.com/cd/E74363_01/ohi_vbp_-_installation_guide--20160224-094432-html-chunked/s66.html).

 ## Contributing